This topic describes how to check and edit the NATS Server IP / Hostname.

 From the main "Devices" list, click on the processing blade label (to open the "Device Details" as described earlier).

 Select the Advanced tab and System Controls.
-Scroll down to check the NATS Server IP/Hostname parameter.
+Then scroll down to the NATS Server IP/Hostname fields.